LeRouxDeBangkok/GameOfLife/README.md

 # GameOfLife

 <h4>How to use it:</h4>
-- Download matplotlib and numpy
+- Download matplotlib and numpy <br>
-- Run py life.py in bash in the correct directory
+- Run py life.py in bash in the correct directory <br>
-- Press space to pause/resume simulation
+- Press space to pause/resume simulation <br>
-- Click to add pixel
+- Click to add pixel <br>